 Is democratic parenting good?

-I love democracy.
+Today we’re going to ask the question, “Is democratic parenting good?”
+Well, I love democracy.
 In fact, I’m a huge fan.
-I cannot imagine not having any input in what goes on around me, even though that input seems to effect less social change over time.
+I cannot imagine not having any input into what goes on around me, even though that input seems to effect less social change over time.

-To exercise choice you need experience
+To exercise choice you need experience.

-Here’s how it works
+Is democratic parenting good?
+Here’s how it works.

 Let me give you an example.
 Let’s say you want your children to watch less TV.
-You sit down and have a democratic meeting with everyone and explain to your three and four year olds that you want them to watch less TV.
+You sit down and have a democratic meeting with everyone and explain to your three- and four-year-olds that you want them to watch less TV.
 You explain why watching less TV is a good idea.
 You tell them they’ll get fat if they sit down all day, that they won’t have fun with their friends or develop their imaginations.

-They nod at you and because they want to please you they seem enthusiastic about all the other things they’ll do instead and so you conclude the meeting seemingly having enjoyed their buy in as they ‘voted’ in your favour.
+They nod at you, and because they want to please you, they seem enthusiastic about all the other things they’ll do instead, and so you conclude the meeting seemingly having enjoyed their buy-in as they “voted” in your favour.

-Fast forward to the next day when you actually turn off the TV and they howl, kick their feet, stamp and have a meltdown that’s large enough to give you an instant migraine.
-That’s because you made the mistake of thinking that their ‘vote’ was based on a fundamental understanding of the nature of the problem.
-You can be forgiven for thinking that they’d ‘got it.’
+Fast forward to the next day when you actually turn off the TV and they howl, kick their feet, stamp, and have a meltdown that’s large enough to give you an instant migraine.
+That’s because you made the mistake of thinking that their “vote” was based on a fundamental understanding of the nature of the problem.
+You can be forgiven for thinking that they’d “got it.”

-It’s obvious to you but not to them
+It’s obvious to you but not to them.

-Decisions come after learning not the other way around
+Decisions come after learning not the other way around.

-Yes, they will learn eventually
+Yes, they will learn eventually.

 Could anything be better?
 I don’t think so.

-Having said that, we grown ups are a democracy and I certainly don’t want to squelch other peoples ideas.
+Having said that, we grownups are a democracy, and I certainly don’t want to squelch other people’s ideas.
 This is my opinion.
-So I’ll leave the ultimate question up to you, is democratic parenting good?
-For more thoughts on how to create happy little people try this article, A parent’s guide to building resilience.
+So I’ll leave the ultimate question up to you: is democratic parenting good?
+For more thoughts on how to create happy little people, try this article, A parent’s guide to building resilience.